 In the second part of the podcast, Jorge Palacios brings in his expertise around how the pandemic has impacted individuals’ mental health and long-term effects, both directly and indirectly.
 He speaks about how working from home can create stress for many people and shares valuable tips on how to structure the day and set boundaries to work.

 Lastly, Jorge and Robin discuss some of the warning signs that employers might see, including changes in mood and uncharacteristic performance issues and how managers can address them to support their employees.

 Listen to the full podcast above, on Apple Podcasts or Google Podcasts.
 Follow us on LinkedIn to stay up to date with our latest podcast episodes and content.

 To find out more about managing mental health with SilverCloud, get in touch by following this link.

-For further content, browse our new resource center here.
+For further content, browse our new resource centre here.

 About Robin Lewis:

 Robin is a Senior HR Director and leads the HR teams for Cigna’s Europe and Global Segments business and the Middle East and Africa region as well as the global service operations and total health and network teams.
 Before joining Cigna in 2012, Robin held global HR leadership roles in Financial Services (Group HR Director, CMC Markets) and Retail (Group HR Director, New Look) and prior to that, HR and organisational strategy consulting (PA Consulting).
 During his career, he has always focused on working with leaders and teams to deliver optimal organisational performance through transformational business change.
 He has specialised in M&A, organisational design and leadership team performance and development.
 Robin is a qualified coach (Tavistock Institute).